 The collapse of a tree stand is a severe fall hazard and results in injury or death to hunters yearly.
 Most accidents occur while a hunter ascends or descends from a broken tree.

 Injured hunters might alter their lives drastically after a tree stand collapses due to broken bones, head injuries, or paralysis.
 Unfortunately, in some cases, fatal injuries are sustained as well.

 A faulty stand might have sharp edges that can cut a hunter, possibly posing a fall hazard, or the tree stand frame could be weak due to a defect in manufacturing.

 Hunting and deer stands are supposed to give hunters a tactical advantage and improve their hunting experience.
 Still, they have become a more dangerous and severe risk than the hazard of accidental gunshot wounds in recent history.

 Falls from defective tree stands or injuries caused by protective harnesses can result in the need for costly medical care.
 Some injury victims' lives are changed forever due to their accidents.

 Recalled Defective Tree Stands

-According to the Consumer Product Safety Commission, there have been several recalls of tree stands since 2009.
+According to the Consumer Product Safety Commission (CPSC), tree stands have had several recalls since 2009.

 The following tree stand manufacturers and models of tree stands have been recalled: